THE RAILROAD DEGREE

 Past Master Bill Held Jr. and company called on the Wilmington & Western Railroad to inquire to use their train to transport a large Masonic body from the rail station to a grassed picnic area deep inside the woods of the Brandywine Valley next to the Red Clay Creek to confer the degree.
 After an understanding and contract were agreed upon, the site was blessed in accordance to the Lodge's Charter, ornate wooden chairs and an altar were fabricated by the hands of Past Grand Master Dale Irwin, decorations and Lodge instruments were created from railroad lanterns, spikes and knockers, and the event was advertised by word of mouth and social media.

-The Railroad Degree since has been continuing for four years, amassing more popularity and admiration has it continued.
+The Railroad Degree since has been continuing for five years, amassing more popularity and admiration as it continues.